-Metropolitan Hospital has some special features.
-It is accredited as “Baby-Friendly”, a World Health Organization designation promising no separation of mother and baby except for medical indications.
-Breastfeeding is promoted and facilitated with a full time lactation consultant.
-All Metropolitan staff have special training in assisting you to breastfeed.
-You and your baby will have a private room together with a pull-out couch for the father or other support person who wishes to spend the night.
-At Metropolitan there are no visiting hours or restrictions for your chosen support team.
+World Health Organization accredits Metropolitan Hospital as “Baby-Friendly” designation promising no separation of mother and baby except for medical indications.
+A full time lactation consultant promotes and facilitates breastfeeding.
+All staff have special training in assisting you to breastfeed.
+You and baby will have a private room together with a pull-out couch for the father or other support person wishing to spend the night.
+Lastly, there are no visiting hours or restrictions for your chosen support team.

 If all this sounds good to you please contact us by phone or email for further discussion and to schedule a tour.
 You can reach Georgia Rose at 646-832-5354 or firstname.lastname@example.org.
 We look forward to speaking with you!